nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ### Prompt for Save Before Leaving

-Studio warns before you leave the page in case you have unsaved configuration: when switching from Modeler to Designer and vice versa for instance.
+When you have unsaved configuration (when switching from Modeler to Designer and vice versa for instance), Studio warns you before you leave the page.

 ### Vendor Category in the Marketplace

-Addons can be filtered by their vendor, so you can filter solutions brought by a particular partner.
+Addons can be filtered per vendor so you can filter solutions brought by a particular partner.

 ### More Upcoming Changes